soniya981/IDA_SQL_Project/README.md

 Group by Country_Economy
 Order by Due_amount DESC;
 ```
 **Objective:** Next, I looked at how much countries still owe.
-Countries like Bangladesh, Pakistan, Nigeria, and Ethiopia stood out and it shows where IDA’s financial exposure is highest.
+Countries like Bangladesh, Pakistan, Nigeria and Ethiopia stood out and it shows where IDA’s financial exposure is highest.

 ### 3. Bangladesh as a case study
 ```sql